FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**

+My python version is 3.8 and the Tinkerbelle does not work for me.
+I was unable to try out Tinkerbelle but I can talk about it from the UI aspect.
+You can choose from a color palette and also choose from the color wheel, it’s nice because people have a good set of choice but also great flexibility.
+I think it will be better to incorporate any blicking or flashing feature to the Tinkerbelle so it can express more information.
+Also it will be more intuitive to have a slide bar to control the brightness.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.